Garvin Injury Law

 Stairway Accident

 As for where these injuries are occurring, the U.S. Census Bureau reports that about half of U.S. homes (including condominiums and apartment buildings) contain stairs.
 About 60 percent of reported injuries occurred at residences.
-Our Florida stairway accident lawyers at Garvin Injury Law are aware of many serious falls occurring also at business, rental, and government properties.
+Our Fort Myers slip and fall lawyers at Garvin Injury Law are aware of many serious falls occurring also at business, rental, and government properties.
 Some examples include:

 • Shopping centers